Cancer Patients Should Not Have to Choose Between Treatment and Work

 Kesha Scrivner, a D.C. resident whose story is all too common, was diagnosed with Stage IV breast cancer in 2014.
 Disability wouldn’t make up enough of her paycheck, so she couldn’t take the time she needed to recover.
 Out of necessity, she did radiation on her lunch breaks, and then headed back to work — as so many other patients do.

-Only 14% of Americans have paid leave through their employer, and fewer than 40% have short-term disability insurance.
+Only 14% of Americans have paid leave through their employer , and fewer than 40% have short-term disability insurance.
 But half of men and a third of women will develop some form of cancer in their lifetimes.
 Without paid leave, who will take care of us?
 How will we take care of ourselves?

 Paid time off for me and my family meant that I never had to have chemotherapy without a family member by my side.
 It meant that I wasn’t alone on the day when I heard the doctor say, “It’s malignant.”
 It meant after chemo attacked my immune system, I didn’t have to worry about coworkers bringing their illness to the office.